Intergenerationality: Christianity

 Intergenerational ministry is a model of Christian ministry which emphasizes relationships between age groups and encourages mixed-age activities.

-Inter-generational ministry stands in contrast with other modes of ministry more traditionally seen in local churches, such as Sunday schools and youth ministries.
+Intergenerational ministry stands in contrast with other modes of ministry more traditionally seen in local churches, such as Sunday schools and youth ministries.

-In Sunday school, children, youths, and sometimes adults, are instructed by teachers who are, typically, adults.
+Children, and sometimes adults, are instructed by teachers who are, typically, adults.
 Classes are usually divided by age groups, as in secular schools.
 In youth ministries, teens or young adults (especially college age) gather in groups presided over by a "youth minister".
 These groups, which are often part of parachurch organizations, focus on peer fellowship and instruction of their members.

-These modes of ministry segregate members by age, and presuppose a hierarchical ministry in which more experienced, more educated, and generally older members minister didactically to their charges.
-Inter-generational activities, by contrast, emphasize a mixture of ages, and de-emphasize formal teacher-pupil relationships.

 Inter-generational ministry is one of a number of movements which have arisen in response over concerns that young adults very commonly cease participation in church, and often do not return.
 Proponents of the inter-generational ministry movement hold that the hierarchical and didactic roles found in traditional church ministries deprive teens and young adults of a sense of purpose and involvement, since their role in these ministries is passive and subordinate, and since they are often kept separate from adult activities.
 Therefore, they propose that younger members should take active roles in the ministry of the local church, and that church activities should involve and encourage participation from members across a wide range of ages.

 A second thread in the inter-generational ministry movement is that of family involvement.
 Concerns over divorce, abuse and other family disruptions led to criticism of how traditional church activities typically segregate family members according to age, thus de-emphasizing family relationships.
 Inter-generational activities were seen as a means to involve families as units, thus reinforcing family bonds.

 Intergenerationality in religion can be conceptualized as the transmission of religious practices, beliefs, or affiliations from parent to child.
 This approach identifies parents as possessing religious agency and places young people as passive recipients of religion and the behavioral characteristics associated with a particular kind of faith.
 Research also finds that children serve in a reciprocal approach, where the young person might influence the adult's religiosity and practices of worship and faith.

 Studies show that children attending Sunday Schools and youth programs are less likely to continue church involvement, compared to those who attended worship with parents, and are integrated into a community.
 Those children who continue church involvement as adults often have a 'nominal faith'.

-Proponents of this mode of ministry claim it is a Biblical model – particularly when the ministry is located within the family in accordance with the 'relational' Hebrew model described in Deuteronomy 6.